lua-rocks/core-deprecated/lib/luapi/block/readme.md

 Extends: **table**

-## Parsed tagged comment block of any TYPE
+## Parsed tagged comment block of any type

 ## 📜 Fields